U.K. Professional Clients

-Reasons to establish a holding company in Ireland: when a business is looking to register an IE holding company, there are a number of international factors that make it relatively straightforward to initiate this type of arrangement in a foreign territory; this is particularly true within the European Union, an institution that was founded upon the principals of free trade and business advantages.
+Reasons to establish a holding company in Ireland: when a business is looking to register an Irish holding company, there are a number of international factors that make it relatively straightforward to initiate this type of arrangement in a foreign territory; this is particularly true within the European Union, an institution that was founded upon the principals of free trade and business advantages.

 In general, Ireland is a nation with a number of exciting economic opportunities, and the country's proximity to the United Kingdom will always ensure a healthy arrangement of trade and industry links.
 Coddan has spent a number of years providing this sort of business insight to companies, and we can also take care of the necessary paperwork and formalities.